metarhia/Example/README.md

 Metaserverless, to give structure and architecture example, to illustrate simplicity and efficiency of mentioned technologies.

-This example are optimized for reliability, scalability, performance and security.
+This example is optimized for reliability, scalability, performance, and security.
 So if you need readability and want to study code, let's start with
 [Node.js Starter Kit](https://github.com/HowProgrammingWorks/NodejsStarterKit).